flightphp/core/README.md

 ## Views

 Flight provides you with some basic templating functionality.
-To display a view call the `render` method with the name of the template file and the optional template data:
+To display a view call the `render` method with the name of the template file and optional template data:

     Flight::render('hello.php', array('name', 'Bob'));

 The template data you pass in is automatically injected into the template and can be accessed using the `$this` variable.
 Template files are simply PHP files.
-If the template file has the following content:
+If the content of the `hello.php` template file is:

     Hello, <?php echo $this->name; ?>!